 When it is time for your images to be done, you will be brought inside of the CT scanning room.
 You will notice the large doughnut-shaped equipment.
 Our technologist will ask you to lie down on the padded table and make sure you are comfortable.
 You will be asked to lie very still during the scan and sometimes also be instructed to briefly hold your breath so that the images will be clear.

 During the scan, you might hear a humming or buzzing noise but you should not feel anything unusual.
 You might notice the table move while we take several images of your body.
-Once the pictures start, the technologist will be watching you through a window during the entire exam and talking with you over an intercom speaker.
+Once the pictures start, the technologist will be watching you through a window during the entire exam and talking with you over an intercom speaker if required.
 Some instructions are prerecorded in English, and there is also a library of other languages that may be selected from to better support you during your scan.

 Let your doctor and the CT technologist know beforehand if you have ever had an allergic reaction to contrast.
-For most studies involving contrast, the total time spent in the CT department may be 60 to 90 minutes.
+For most studies involving contrast, the total time spent in the CT department may be up to 60 to 90 minutes.

 Depending on the body area being imaged, you may need to change into a hospital gown and remove jewelry.